-- Should the nature of the works change, or additional excavation works be required, the Amey ET&S team will be contacted prior to works commencing. - During construction, plant, vehicles, personnel, materials etc. will be contained to hardstanding areas within the carriageway boundary at all times.
-All areas of storage will be at a minimum 20m distance from the listed building. - All site operatives will be made aware of the culturally significant assets identified within proximity to the scheme. - The Amey ET&S Team have contacted Aberdeenshire Council regarding the category C listed building present within proximity to the scheme extents requesting any potential mitigations/restrictions that they may recommend for the scheme.
-Aberdeenshire Council confirmed that no additional mitigations/restrictions were required having reviewed Amey's proposed mitigation measures.
+- Should the nature of the works change, or additional excavation works be required, the Amey ET&S team will be contacted prior to works commencing. - Due to the scheme being undertaken within proximity to designated culturally significant assets, consultation has been undertaken with the relevant regulatory bodies (Fife Council and Historic Environment Scotland (HES)) prior to works commencing. - During construction, plant, vehicles, personnel, materials etc. will be contained to hardstanding areas within the carriageway boundary at all times. - All site operatives will be made aware of the culturally significant assets identified within proximity to the scheme.